erizov/Professor/semester_5/lecture_25_transformers/attention/README.md

 ### Application

 5. Can you implement Attention from memory without looking at the code?
-6. What real-world problem could you solve using Attention?
+6. What real-world problem could you tackle using Attention?

 ### Debugging

 7. What are the most common mistakes when implementing Attention?
 8. How would you test your Attention deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this strategy!

 ## ATechniqueVisualization